Battle of the Books - Frequently Asked Questions

 Students should name their teams and are encouraged to dress in team shirts or other spirit wear at the competition.

 If coaches wish to change their team's name and/or team members, they must do so by February 7, 2014 via e-mail to email@example.com.

 When do we find out which books to read?

 The book list will be distributed at the October 8 informational meeting.

 Where can I obtain the Battle books?

-Each team will receive a set of books, courtesy of the Battle sponsors, which must be picked up at one of the mandatory coaches meetings on December 4 and 6, 2012 at the Miller Branch.
-Copies of the books are available to borrow at all Howard County Library System branches.
+Each team will receive a set of books, courtesy of the Battle sponsors, which must be picked up at one of the mandatory coaches meetings on November 19 and 21 at the Miller Branch.
+A limited number of copies of the books are available to borrow at HCLS branches.
 Battle books are subject to the same circulation period (three weeks) and fines ($.20/day) as other library materials.
 If possible, books will be available in audio format, although some Battle questions will address visual details in the books, such as illustrations and photographs.
 Because cover art may differ between hardcover and paperback editions, no questions will be asked about book covers.

 Who can be a coach?

 A coach may be any adult over 18 years of age, such as a parent, volunteer, older sibling, scout leader, or teacher.
 Please note: A coach can serve as coach for only ONE team.